 Antibiotics can be used to help your child's immune system fight infections by bacteria.

-However, antibiotics don’t work for infections caused by viruses.
+But antibiotics don’t work for infections caused by viruses.
 Antibiotics were developed

-to kill or disable specific bacteria.
+to kill or disable certain bacteria.
 That means that an antibiotic that works for

-a skin infection may not work to cure diarrhea caused by bacteria.
-Using
+a skin infection caused by a certain bacteria may not work to cure diarrhea caused

 Online Medical Reviewers: